 After earning college degrees, Ellen continued to learn through reading and library browsing, but more important than acquiring knowledge was sharing with others as a teacher, friend, cook, and wife.

-To plant a tree in memory of Ellen Dingman, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ellen Dingman, please visit our floral store.